 The CCRA board is responsible for overseeing downtown redevelopment consistent with the Vancouver City Center Vision plan

 VANCOUVER – The city of Vancouver is seeking applicants with real estate, construction or economic development backgrounds who are interested in supporting the growth and success of downtown Vancouver, to fill three seats on its City Center Redevelopment Authority (CCRA) board.
-Completed applications must be received by 5 p.m., Thu., Nov.
-10.
+The city has extended the application deadline to 5 p.m.
+Wed., Nov.
+30.

 Consistent with the CCRA’s charter, board members should have broad business backgrounds with experience relevant to the CRRA’s purpose in fields such as real estate development, law, construction management or economic development.
 In addition, the CCRA is committed to ensuring that its board represents diverse community voices with varied lived and professional experiences.
 Applicants are not required to live within the city limits.